Skip to main content

 • Choose ingredients that multitask: Ingredients you can use for more than one meal can be a major time saver.
 Instead of making just three chicken breasts, consider making six.
 This way, you can use the extras in other dishes such as chicken salad or fajitas.

-• Say "no" to takeout: A quick trip to the drive-thru might seem like a speedy way to get dinner on the table, but when eaten frequently over time, it may lack the nutrition your family needs.
+• Say "no" to takeout: A quick trip to the drive-thru might seem like a speedy way to get dinner on the table, but when eaten frequently over time, it may lack important nutrients while providing too much sodium, saturated fat and added sugar.
 A simple meal made at home from lean protein, whole grains and fresh, frozen or canned vegetables is more likely to contain the nutrients your family needs.

-• Make it fun.
-Add some fun and excitement with food themes.
-Throw a blanket on your family room floor and enjoy a family picnic.
+• Make it fun: Add some fun and excitement with food themes.
+Throw a blanket on your family room floor and enjoy a picnic.
 Let everyone choose a theme and you'll see that your choices are endless.
-Now that you're enjoying the meal, keep everyone involved in conversations by asking each person to share something that happened that day or week that was funny, weird, scary, good or bad.
+Now that you're enjoying the meal, keep everyone involved in conversations by asking each person to share something that happened during the day or week that was funny, weird, scary, good or bad.

 Find a Nutrition Expert